 To donate by credit card, click the link below.
-To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “From Baghdad to the Bay” in the memo line.
-Please mail your check to: The Center for Independent Documentary 1300 Soldiers Field Road, Suite #4 Boston, MA 02135.
+To donate by check: Please make your donation payable to the “The Center for Independent Documentary” and put “From Baghdad To The Bay” in the memo line.
+Please mail your check to: The Center for Independent Documentary 1300 Soldiers Field Road, Suite #5 Boston, MA 02135.

 From Baghdad to The Bay is a documentary that follows the journey of an Iraqi refugee and former translator for the US military.
 Wrongfully accused of being a double agent, tortured by the U.S., and ostracized from his family and country, Ghazwan Alsharif struggles to rebuild his life in the United States while coming out as an openly gay man.